blakegarretson/essentials/main.md

 ## Video Editing/Conversion

 - [Openshot](https://www.openshot.org/): is a capable multi-track editor with a nice interface that is fairly intuitive compared to other apps in this space.
 If I don’t need anything special, this is the first place I reach.
 One feature I especially enjoy is the captioning support which includes some great appearance customization.
 I initially started using Openshot because iMovie was so limited in video formats and aspect ratios, and I quickly discovered Openshot is more capable in a dozen other ways as well.
 I don't even bother with iMovie anymore.
-- [kdenlive](https://kdenlive.org/): If you do need something special that Openshot can't handle, it’s great to have kdenlive in the toolbox.
-Openshot has it beat in a few areas, so I still prefer it in general, but kdenlive has some features that make it worth having around.
+- [Kdenlive](https://kdenlive.org/): If you do need something special that Openshot can't handle, it’s great to have Kdenlive in the toolbox.
+Where Openshot is quick and easy, Kdenlive is what I would call “semi-professional” with more advanced features like automatic speech-to-text subtitle generation, audio scopes, vector-based animation integration, and proxy editing.
+I still prefer Openshot because my use cases are usually simple and Openshot makes those things easy to accomplish, but Kdenlive has features that make it worth having around.
+- [Shutter Encoder](https://www.shutterencoder.com) is video Swiss Army knife with a bunch of useful tools, but I tend to use it for video conversion and trimming video without needing to re-encode it.
+Super handy and fast!
+It also has other interesting features like AI audio transcription and face blurring.
-- [LosslessCut](https://github.com/mifi/lossless-cut) is a lossless video editor that doesn’t require reencoding the entire video for simple operations.
-This is a great option if you just need to trim or cut out a section from a video file.
+    - Before Shutter Encoder came along, I would use [LosslessCut](https://github.com/mifi/lossless-cut) when I need to trim or cut out a section from a video file.
+It’s still a great app.
+For conversion I used to use [HandBrake](https://handbrake.fr/), and it still works fine, so you might want to check it out as well.
-- [HandBrake](https://handbrake.fr/): Convert video from/to nearly any format.
-While incredibly powerful and complex, HandBrake makes it really simple to get started.
-If you don’t want anything special, just drag and drop a file, select a preset target format (e.g. Roku 1080p30 or Android 720p30), and hit start.
 - [Gifski](https://sindresorhus.com/gifski) is a super easy way to convert video to high-quality GIFs. **(Mac)**

 ### Also check out:

-- [Shutter Encoder](https://www.shutterencoder.com) is another converter, but it does basic editing like trimming and has other interesting features like AI audio transcription.
-It’s kind of like a mix between LosslessCut and HandBrake, so maybe you don’t need all three, but it’s worth trying them all to see which work for your use cases.
 - [DaVinci Resolve](https://www.blackmagicdesign.com/products/davinciresolve/) is a professional package, but they have a free version that’s very impressive.
 It outshines the above editors in features, but I’m reluctant to learn a free tool that could be retracted at a whim, so in general the open source tools get my vote.
 - [Shotcut](https://www.shotcut.org/) should at least be on your radar, and perhaps you find it to your liking more than Openshot, but it's limited functionality (especially subtitles/captioning) and steeper learning curve make it hard to recommend over the other options.
 It appears to be actively developed though, so I’m keeping my eye on it.